Chin-Fu-Liu/Acute-stroke_Detection_Segmentation/README.md

         |-- SUBJECTID_ADC.nii.gz (optional)

 The mandatory inputs are DWI and B0; ADC is optional.
-If no ADC is provided, it will be calculated with the b-value provided by the user.
+If no ADC is provided, it will be calculated with the b-value provided by the user (see option `-bvalue`).
 If no b-value is provided, it will use the default, b=1000.

-The naming is case sensitive.
+##### Note: The naming of input images is case sensitive.